Install hop-overs as road/railway crossing structures for bats

 Background information and definitions

-A ‘hop-over’ typically consists of tall vegetation planted on either side of a road with overhanging branches that create a continuous canopy over the road gap.
-The aim is to guide bats across roads at a safe height above traffic.
+A ‘hop-over’ typically consists of tall vegetation planted on either side of a road/railway with overhanging branches that create a continuous canopy over the gap.
+The aim is to guide bats across roads/railways at a safe height above traffic.
 There is evidence that bats will cross roads at greater heights in the presence of high canopy cover or roadside embankments (Russell et al. 2009, Berthinussen & Altringham 2012).
 However, experiments using two parallel screens at natural gaps in bat flight paths in Denmark had mixed results, with some bats continuing to fly at hazardous heights or abandoning their commuting routes (Christensen et al. 2016).

 Berthinussen A. & Altringham J. (2012) Do bat gantries and underpasses help bats cross roads safely?
 PLoS ONE, 7, e38775.